What to Look Out For

 Water Capacity of Cisterns

 How much water can my cistern hold?
 I hear you ask; well the answer more often than not is around 6 litres with a contemporary toilet model.
-Some will contain a slightly less quantity and many toilets now have double wash out settings which let you become a great deal eco-friendly.
+Some will contain a slightly less quantity and many toilets now have a double washout settings which let you become a great deal eco-friendly.
 You can make sure that the information for each toilet is accurate on our website in the product description section for each article.
 Surfing through the manufacturer's website should also disclose how much water your specific cistern can contain.